EBOR ACADEMY TRUST

 1. Latest gender pay gap report (2025 to 2026)

-View the full Gender pay report
+View the full gender pay gap report

 This Gender Pay Gap Action Plan has been developed in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 It supports our statutory reporting obligations and reflects our commitment to advancing equality, diversity and inclusion across our primary education setting.
 As an employer of teachers, leadership staff and support staff, we recognise that structural, occupational and cultural factors may contribute to gender pay disparities.
 This plan sets out the strategic actions we will take to address these factors in a sustainable and measurable way.
 We have made demonstrable progress in reducing our gender pay gap, which has decreased from 19.36% to 16.4% over the past two reporting years.
 This reflects the positive impact of steps already taken to improve fairness in pay and progression.
 However, we recognise that further work is required to sustain this trajectory and address underlying causes.